What are some Good and Bad graphic design examples?

 This is the trail the viewer’s eye takes through the artwork, often to areas of focus.
 So a lot of time movement can be directed along lines or edges.

 A good design will have visual pathways to guide the viewer’s attention from one form to another.
-Example: when we look at a stairwell design, we can see these sorts of lines of the stairwell kind of moving through a spiral fashion and the lines pulling us from the edges of the piece all towards the center of the stairwell.
+Example: When we look at a stairwell design, we can see these sorts of lines of the stairwell kind of moving in a spiral fashion, and the lines pulling us from the edges of the piece all towards the center of the stairwell.

 Repetition

-The ultimate goal of any design is to make a good lasting impression.
+The ultimate goal of any design is to make a good, lasting impression.
 Repetition in design is a type of visual brainwashing.
-The more we see something the more we familiarize ourselves with it, thus committing it to memory.
-It is human nature to find comfort and attraction to familiarity.
+The more we see something, the more we familiarize ourselves with it, thus committing it to memory.
+It is human nature to find comfort and attraction in familiarity.

 Frequently Asked Questions